Our team is focused, dedicated and passionate to improving maternal healthcare around the world. Here’s a breakdown of who’s who.

-Educationally, Faisel is in his penultimate year as a postgraduate MBBS student at King’s College London.
-Faisel previously graduated with a first-class honours degree in Biomedical Sciences BSc.
-Faisel recently completed a Master of Research MRes degree with a scholarship from the UK’s Medical Research Council, graduating with Distinction.
+Educationally, Faisel is in his final year as a postgraduate MBBS student at King’s College London.
+Faisel previously graduated with a first-class honours degree in Biomedical Sciences BSc, and recently completed a Masters degree (MRes) with a scholarship from the UK’s Medical Research Council, graduating with Distinction.
 Faisel’s research project focused on international access to medical imaging and radiology services in the developing world, using maternal care in Bangladesh as a key area of research interest.

 External Relations Officer

 The Resources team works with a range of companies to source equipment for Maa’s projects abroad.
 In the past, the Resources team has provided the Maa Cradle, birthing kits, and sources equipment such as blood pressure and blood glucose machines for the clinics run in Bangladesh.
 The Resources team is currently working on a few initiatives such as expanding the Maa Cradle to benefit a greater volume of mothers and providing essential medication vital in pregnancy.

 Nazmina is the Head of Resources.
 Her role involves working in collaboration with the Fundraising, Education and Innovation, and Finance teams to source cost-effective and evidence-based equipment to facilitate the JourneyMaa health camps and the fundraising events hosted in the U.K. Nazmina joined the charity having been inspired by the ethos of Maa and the help it provides to mothers in resource-poor countries with the aim to improve global maternal health.